 "Again Isaiah says, "THERE SHALL COME THE ROOT OF JESSE, AND HE WHO ARISES TO RULE OVER THE GENTILES, IN HIM SHALL THE GENTILES HOPE."
 (Romans 15:12)

-The joining factor between the root and the branches, the trunk of the tree, grows out of the covenant with YHWH Does the trunk then symbolize the covenant?
+The joining factor between the root and the branches, the trunk of the tree, grows out of the covenant with YHWH.
+Does the trunk then symbolize the covenant?
 I believe it does.
-The covenant is the basis by which the branches, Israel and for now the Christian Gentiles, enjoy a relationship with YHWH.
+The covenant is the basis by which the branches, Israel and, for now, the Christian Gentiles, enjoy a relationship with YHWH.

-In Genesis 17 we read the details of YHWH's promise to Abraham:
+In Genesis 17, we read the details of YHWH's promise to Abraham:

 "I will establish My covenant between Me and you and your descendants after you throughout their generations for an everlasting covenant, to be God to you and to your descendants after you.
 I will give to you and to your descendants after you, the land of your sojournings, all the land of Canaan, for an everlasting possession; and I will be their God."
 (Genesis 17:7-8)